Zoltán Cséfalvay

 Zoltán Cséfalvay is a Hungarian politician, economist and geographer.
 He served as Secretary of State for Strategy with the Ministry of the National Economy of Hungary, and later as Hungary's ambassador to UNESCO and the OECD.

 Education

-Born in Máriakálnok, Hungary in 1958, Zoltán Cséfalvay attended the University of Debrecen from 1977 to 1982, and between 1987 and 1988, he held a German Academic Exchange Service grant at the Ludwig Maximilian University of Munich.
+Born in Máriakálnok, Hungary in 1958, Zoltán Cséfalvay attended the University of Debrecen from 1977 to 1982, and between 1987 and 1988, he held a German Academic Exchange Service grant at LMU Munich.
 He received his PhD in geography from the Hungarian Academy of Sciences in 1996.
 The University of Debrecen awarded him his habilitation in 1999.

 Career

 First Orbán government

 He was appointed Deputy Secretary of State for Regional Economic Development in the First Orbán government under Minister for Economic Affairs György Matolcsy.

 Second Orbán government

 In 2010, he was appointed Minister of State for the National Economy, where he served as the ministry's Parliamentary Secretary as well.
 During this period, he managed the negotiations with the International Monetary Fund and the European Commission in addressing the Hungarian deficit crisis.